FAQ

 Delaware does allow direct access to physical therapy services, meaning patients can receive treatment from a physical therapist without a physician’s referral.

 You should dress in comfortable, loose clothing that allows you to move easily and doesn’t restrict circulation.
 Depending on your condition, your physical therapist may also recommend special shoes or a brace.
-You should also bring any paperwork related to your medical history, including x-rays, ultrasounds, and doctor’s notes.
+You should also have on hand any paperwork related to your medical history, including x-rays, ultrasounds, and doctor’s notes.

 Is there anything I can do before my appointment to prepare?

 Yes!
-Make sure you arrive for your session well-rested so that you can give it your full attention and energy.
+Make sure you are well-rested so that you can give it your full attention and energy.
 It is also helpful if you keep track of how much pain medication (if any) you take prior to the appointment so that the physical therapist can adjust the intensity of treatment accordingly.

 How long will my physical therapy sessions last?

-Sessions typically last 30-60 minutes depending on your condition and the types of techniques used.
-Your physical therapist will give you an estimate when you first arrive for your appointment.
+Sessions typically last 55-60 minutes depending on your condition and the types of techniques used.

 Are there any exercises I can do at home between appointments to help improve my condition?